Obedine-Flore/Test_mindful/README.md

-Welcome to my the MINDFUL project!
+# MINDFUL - Be a Circular Fashionista!